grace-notes/website/contents/topics/persecution-early-church.md

 ---
 title: "Persecution in the Early Church"
 pdf: "persecutionearlychurch.pdf"
-description: "a description of the life of early believers under Jewish persecution."
+description: "A description of the life of early believers under Jewish persecution."
+tableofcontents: true
 template: topic.jade
 ---

-**Persecution in the Early Church 2**

-**Persecution in the Early Church**

 from *Life and Epistles of St. Paul*, by Conybeare and Howson.